frkangul/rpaa-banking/README.md

 ### Assumptions
 - The loan amount can be considered lost when a default occurs.
 - For portfolio management only the first 12 installments can be considered.
 Delinquencies on later installments are not provided, and hence can be ignored.
-- WHAT ABOUT THE CUSTOMERS WHOM THE BANK WILL NOT LEND MONEY TO DUE TO THE MODEL, BUT WHO WOULD PAY WITHOUT DEFAULTING.
-IN MY OPINION, THEY SHOULD BE ALSO CONSIDERED LOST.
-SINCE THIS ASSUMTION IS NOT STATED IN YOUR DOCUMENT, I WILL NOT CONSIDER THIS FACT FOR MY ANALYSIS.

 ## My Strategy